Edward205/Edward205/README.md

 **If you want to contact me to translate for software (I may do it for free) or for any other reason please ONLY USE THIS EMAIL ADDRESS:**

-cbm1324bonp@temp.mailbox.org
+1afrm7ggx@mozmail.com

-Despite it being under a temp domain, **it is always valid and it will reach me.** Please DO NOT email me via my personal address.
+**It is always valid and it will reach me.** Please DO NOT email me via my personal address, unless we've had an e-mail exchange.

 # Other